Year 6 2024 - 2025

 Have a great weekend!

-What.
-A. Week!
-Min-y-Don 2023 was amazing, and I am so happy that the children have come back home with happy memories of their time away!
+What a week at Min y Don!
+I am so happy that the children have come back home with wonderful memories of their time away!

 As their teacher, I cherished the opportunity to get to know each and every child this week and I feel we have now bonded as a team to take on the demands expected this year.